 - 165 economy seats

-This will be a very premium heavy aircraft, as you can probably tell based on the seatmap above.
+This is a very premium heavy aircraft, as you can probably tell based on the seatmap above.

-The eight first class seats will be very similar to their current 787-9 first class seats, in a 1-2-1 configuration.
+The eight first class seats are similar to the current 787-9 first class seats, in a 1-2-1 configuration.

-In business class they’ll have the new British Airways Club Suites, which are reverse herringbone seats with doors.
-These newly delivered 787s having Club Suites will contribute towards British Airways having these seats throughout their fleet by 2023.
+In business class there are new British Airways Club Suites, which are reverse herringbone seats with doors.
+These newly delivered 787s having Club Suites will contribute towards British Airways having these seats throughout their fleet by 2023 (at least that was the plan before the current pandemic started).

 It’s funny to see that the business class seats will have doors, while the first class seats won’t.

-The route currently operates with the following schedule:
+The route will operate with the following schedule: